Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment

+The results from Table \ref{tb:main_results} indicate that the 5th percentile of the terminal wealth for the neural network strategy is lower than that of the benchmark strategy.
+This suggests that in some scenarios, particularly during persistent bear markets when stocks perform poorly, the neural network strategy may experience lower terminal wealth compared to the benchmark strategy.
+The neural network strategy takes on more risk by allocating a higher fraction of wealth to the equal-weighted stock index, which is considered a riskier asset, in comparison to the benchmark portfolio.

+It's important to note, however, that these scenarios occur with low probability.
+As depicted in Figure \ref{fig:cdf_wt_ratio}, the neural network strategy exhibits a significantly high probability of outperforming the benchmark in terms of terminal wealth, exceeding 90\%.
+This implies that while there might be instances where the neural network strategy suffers relative to the benchmark, the overall performance is consistently strong, resulting in a high likelihood of achieving superior terminal value.

+To gain insight into the strong performance of the neural network strategy, we further examine its allocation profile.

-We first plot the mean allocation fraction for the four assets over time in Figure \ref{fig:mean_alloc}.
-From Figure \ref{fig:mean_alloc}, the first interesting observation is that the neural network strategy does not allocate wealth to the cap-weighted stock index on average.
-While seemingly surprising at first, this is actually in line with the fact that the equal-weighted stock index has significantly higher real returns than the cap-weighted stock index during historical high-inflation periods (see Appendix \ref{app:inflation_asset_return}).
-Since the objective is to outperform a benchmark strategy heavily invested in the equal-weighted index (70\%), it does not make sense to allocate wealth to a weaker index in the active portfolio.
+We begin by examining the mean allocation fraction for the four assets over time, as depicted in Figure \ref{fig:mean_alloc}.
+The first noteworthy observation from Figure \ref{fig:mean_alloc} is that, on average, the neural network strategy does not allocate wealth to the cap-weighted stock index.
+Initially, this might appear surprising; however, it aligns with historical data indicating significantly higher real returns for the equal-weighted stock index during periods of high inflation (refer to Appendix \ref{app:inflation_asset_return}).
+Given that the objective is to outperform a benchmark heavily invested in the equal-weighted index (70\%), it is logical to avoid allocating wealth to a comparatively weaker index in the active portfolio.